Kauffman Brewing Company

-The John Kauffman Brewing Company is a defunct brewery at 1622 Vine Street in Over-the-Rhine, Cincinnati, Ohio.
-Known for its Gilt Edge, Columbia, and Old Lager beers, it closed in 1919 when Prohibition was enacted.
+The John Kauffman Brewing Company, a defunct brewery at 1622 Vine Street in Over-the-Rhine, Cincinnati, Ohio, was known for its Gilt Edge, Columbia, and Old Lager beers.

-The Franklin Brewery was founded on Lebanon Road near Deer Creek by John Kauffman in 1844.
-1 It moved to Over-the-Rhine in 1860 by Kauffman and his nephew, George F. Eichenlaub, and Rudoff Rheinboldt, operating as Kauffman & Company.
+John Kauffman founded the Franklin Brewery on Lebanon Road near Deer Creek in Cincinnati in 1844, which relocated to Over-the-Rhine in 1860 by Kauffman and his nephew, George F. Eichenlaub, and Rudoff Rheinboldt, where it operated as Kauffman & Company.
 1 By 1861, the brewery was producing 1,000 barrels of lager per year.
 1 2 The company became known as the Kauffman Brewery in 1863 to reflect its primary business.

-When Eichenlaub retired in 1865, followed by Rheinbold in 1877, 1 2 Kauffman became the sole owner of the brewery.
-Kauffman’s son, John, studied brewing in Augsburg, Germany, later working for his father’s company.
-Emil Schmidt, Kauffman’s son-in-law, became superintendent of the site in 1877.
+Kauffman became the sole owner of the brewery after Eichenlaub retired in 1865, followed by Rheinbold in 1877.
+1 2 Kauffman’s son, John, studied brewing in Augsburg, Germany, later working for his father’s company.
+Emil Schmidt, Kauffman’s son-in-law, became superintendent of the operations in 1877.

 John Kauffman Brewery

-Kaufmann Brewery became the John Kauffman Brewing Company in 1882.
-1 The brewery was very profitable and had a paid-in capital stock of $700,000.
-It expanded with an employee dormitory in 1876 and a new brewery production building at 1622 Vine Street in 1888.
-The office and family residence were located at 1625 and 1627 Vine Street, respectively.
+Kaufmann Brewery became the John Kauffman Brewing Company in 1882 and expanded with the construction of an employee dormitory in 1876 and a new brewery at 1622 Vine Street in 1888.
+1 The office and family residence remained at 1625 and 1627 Vine Street, respectively.
 By 1894, Kauffman was producing 70,000 barrels of beer per year.
 2

 By 1890, Kauffman produced 55,000 barrels per year, peaking in 1894 when Kauffman produced 70,000 barrels of beer per year.
 2

-John Kauffman passed away in 1892 and his wife Marianne Eichenlaub Kauffman took over operations and became president.
-1 Kauffman Brewery closed in 1919 when Prohibition was enacted, never reopening.
+After John Kauffman passed away in 1892, his wife Marianne Eichenlaub Kauffman took over operations and became president.
+1 Kauffman Brewery closed in 1919 when Prohibition was enacted.